Framing lumber choices

 Worthy of note: the dimensions of light structural lumber do not match their given names.
 A commercially available 2x4" is actually 1.5" x 3.5", a 2x6 is actually 1.5" x 5.5".
 The general rule of thumb: any width listed as 2" will actually be 1.5" and as for the depth, actual dimensions are .5" less.
 The reason for this is planing; some true dimensions can be found at lumber yards, referred to as 'rough' as they are unplaned.

-From our video building guide - framing a passive solar home with FSC certified wood:
+From our YouTube Channel high-performance video building guide - watch the framing of a passive solar home with FSC certified wood:

 Engineered wood requires more processing than standard wood.
 As may be expected, engineered wood is more expensive than the types described above, and has a higher embodied energy given that it undergoes multiple transformations.
 Even so, it has many technical and ecological advantages: it can be very strong and facilitate large spans without requiring large trees.